autrin/gobackn/README.md

 ### To design and develop a sender function (sender_subroutine.c) to implement the Go-Back-N ARQ protocol.
-Note that this Go-Back-N ARQ protocol is a revised version, and it uses both ACK and NAK packets to simplify the implementation and avoid having to implement the timeout mechanism.
+#### Note that this Go-Back-N ARQ protocol is a revised version, and it uses both ACK and NAK packets to simplify the implementation.
+So it does not implement the timeout mechanism.

 #### Packet Type
 #### - 1: Data Packet (sent from sender to receiver)